What is Abdominoplasty?

 Complications from this procedure are unusual but include bleeding (which is possible in any surgical procedure).
 Infection may rarely occur after surgery, especially because the incision is close to the groin area.
 The risk of this is less than 2% in my practice.
 Some of the skin may not heal well, and this can lead to a scab which will eventually heal on its own.
 This is rare, except in smokers who do not heal well.
 This procedure should not be performed in smokers unless they can absolutely abstain from tobacco for 1 month before and after surgery.
 Nicotine screening may be necessary the day of surgery.
 Many patients have numbness of the lower abdominal skin; this is usually temporary.
 The scar is well hidden within the bathing suit line.
 For the past few years, I have been using dissolvable internal staples called Insorb sutures, and the scars have been much finer.
 Some abdominoplasty scars fade very quickly, but others can be quite noticeable for up to several years.
 This is unpredictable.
 Patients who are “chunky” at the time of surgery seem to take significantly longer for swelling to resolve.

 The worst complication that can happen from abdominoplasty is probably the development of a clot in one of the veins of the legs which can go to the lungs and cause a pulmonary embolus.
 Luckily, the risk of clots in the legs and lungs is divided by half when the procedure is performed under deep sedation, as it will be in my office, as compared to surgery done under general anesthesia.
 In order to prevent clots, you will need to get out of bed the very first night after surgery and make sure that you keep walking so that blood does not have a chance to clot in your legs.
 You will also have “intermittent venous compression stockings” on during the procedure to help blood flow.
-If you are significantly overweight or have other risk factors for clots, I will probably have you use a blood thinner, Lovenox, to prevent this complication.
-Because of this risk, I am reluctant to do this procedure on extremely overweight patients who are at increased risk or to combine other complex procedures at the same time with an abdominoplasty (“mommy makeovers”) unless the combined procedures will be less than 3 to 4 hours of anesthesia.
+I will probably have you use a blood thinner, Lovenox, or Eliquis to prevent this complication.
+Because of this serious risk, I am reluctant to do this procedure on extremely overweight patients who are at increased risk or to combine other complex procedures at the same time with an abdominoplasty (“mommy makeovers”) unless the combined procedures will be less than 3 to 4 hours of anesthesia.

 I hope that this information has not been overwhelming in that it describes all the possible complications of this procedure.
-The vast majority of patients have successful, uncomplicated surgery and are quite pleased with the results.
+Most patients have successful, uncomplicated surgery and are quite pleased with the results.
 I will be happy to discuss the details of this procedure and show you before and after photos in my office in consultation.

 Please do not hesitate to call my office with any questions (804-320-8545).